amjedomar/birds-api/README.md

 ```

 ### Setup Domain
-> NOTE: first make sure that you add a record to your DNS domain that point to the machine that dokku in
+> NOTE: first make sure that you add a record to your DNS domain that points to the machine that dokku in
 ```
 dokku domains:set birds-api <your domain>
 ```